eachlabs/Awesome-AI-Workflows/workflows/clay-photo-generation/README.md

 <img src="images/clay-photo-generation-full.jpeg" alt="Clay Photo Generator"/>

 ## Overview
-The **Clay Photo Generator** uses advanced AI models to transform user-uploaded images into unique clay-like artistic visuals.
+The **Clay Style Photo Generator** uses advanced AI models to transform user-uploaded images into unique clay-like artistic visuals.
 It processes an input image through multiple stages of transformation, producing an enhanced and refined clay-style photo.
 This tool is ideal for those looking for a creative and fun way to generate artistic content from regular images.

 ## Features
 - **Clay-like Visual Transformation**